Subjective Complexity Under Uncertainty: The model

-The Basic Conditions imply that there is a utility representation $v$ on $L$ (in fact it is an EU representation).
+Let $v$ represent preferences on $L$.
 Say that an act $f$ is $N$-simple if $|v\circ f(\Omega)| \leq N$, and $N$-complex otherwise.
 Let $F_N$ be the set of $N$-simple acts.
 I will refer to the \emph{coarsest} partition of $\Omega$ with respect to which $v\circ f$ is measurable as \textit{f's partition} (so an act is $N$-simple iff its partition has no more than $N$ elements).
 I will say that $f$ is \textit{N-simple on E} if $|v\circ f(E)| \leq N$.
 I make no behavioral assumptions regarding $N$-simple acts directly, but they will turn out to be closely related to perceived complexity.
 Intuitively, the fact that what ends up mattering is the range of $v \circ f$, rather than $f$, reflects that the DM does not find it difficult to evaluate individual consequences, but rather to understand the mapping from states to consequences.
 Moreover, distinguishing between acts with the same utility image is incompatible with Monotonicity; if $v\circ f = v\circ g$ then Monotonicity implies $f \sim g$.
 Monotonicity, i.e. respecting statewise dominance, I take as a basic tenet of rationality.
 In many applications, such as the portfolio choice and insurance applications considered here, the DM has a strict ordering on $v \circ f(\Omega)$, in which case the distinction between the partition of $f$ and $v \circ f$ disappears.

 The size of an act's partition is a common measure of complexity in both the theoretical and empirical literature (see Section \ref{sec10}).
 This notion captures the idea that the DM has trouble \textit{i}) forming beliefs about many events and \textit{ii}) combining a large number of potential outcomes to understand an act's value.
 Unlike most existing papers however, I do not assume that partition size represents subjective complexity.
 Rather, I show that this measure arises endogenously as a characterization of well-understood comparisons.